Massive quiescent galaxies at $z\sim3$: a comparison of selection, stellar population and structural properties with simulation predictions: Summary and conclusions

-Because of the relatively small sample size in TNG100 and \mthree\ we can detect structural differences between quiescent and star-forming populations at a significant level only in TNG300.
-We find that simulated quiescent galaxies are on average more centrally concentrated and have higher stellar axis ratios than star-forming galaxies, indicating that morphological differences as seen in observations at lower redshift \citep[e.g.,][]{Hill_2019} are already emerging at $z\approx 3$.
+We finally investigate structural properties of quiescent galaxies in the considered hydrodynamical simulations, although because of the relatively small sample size in TNG100 and \mthree\ we can detect structural differences between quiescent and star-forming populations at a significant level only in TNG300.
+We find that simulated quiescent galaxies are on average more centrally concentrated and have higher stellar axis ratios than star-forming galaxies, indicating that morphological differences are already emerging at $z\approx 3$.
 In all simulations the ratio of quiescent and star-forming galaxy sizes in the observed H-band at $\lmass>11$ is formally in agreement with observations at similar redshift \citep[][but note poor statistics affecting \mthree\ and TNG100 results]{VanDerWel2014}.
 With the larger sample size in TNG300 we also investigate the dependence of sizes on stellar mass and find the size-mass relation consistent with being flat for both populations in the probed $\lmass>11$ range.
-The slope of the specific angular momentum vs. mass relation in the studied simulations is in agreement with observations from \citet{Romanowsky_2012_AngularMomentum}.
-Specific angular momenta of quiescent (star-forming) galaxies at $\lmass>11$ in TNG300 are by a factor of $\approx 1.3$ ($2$) larger than in \mthree.
-Considering the large uncertainties on the evolution of angular momenta with redshift, the average specific angular momenta of both simulations are in agreement with our extrapolation of the low-redshift observed specific angular momentum-stellar mass relation (see Section~\ref{sec:morphology_discussion}).

 Due to the complications hampering a proper, direct and fair comparison of structural properties in observations vs. simulations in our analysis (see full discussion in Section~\ref{sec:morphology}), it is not trivial to establish in absolute terms whether the correlation between structural and stellar population properties already seen at this redshift in several studies (see \citealt[][]{Bell_2012, Lang_2014, Tacchella_2015, Mowla_2019_b, Esdaile_2020, Lustig_2021}, but see also \citealt[][]{VanDokkum_2008, McGrath_2008, Bundy_2010, VanDerWel_2011, Chang_2013, McLure_2013, Hsu_2014, Bezanson_2018} for a different picture) is actually quantitatively reflected in simulated galaxies.
 In fact, based on the analysis of \bvalue s, that have been shown to correlate with galaxy morphology \citep[][]{Teklu_2015_magneticum_angular_momentum_galaxy_dynamics, Teklu_2016_angular_momentum_inproceeding}, early-type morphology and quiescence do not seem to be necessarily tightly related in the studied simulations with a significant fraction of morphologically early-type sources being still actively star forming (see Section~\ref{sec:morphology_discussion}).
 A more specific investigation of the early paths of structural evolution in connection with quenching in the studied simulations will be discussed in a future work.